XGuGu/JS-Algorithm/README.md

 2. Visualization of simulation
 3. Problem analysis

+# Eight Puzzle

+## MVP List:
+1. Design and simulate the eight puzzle problem.
+2. Visualization of simulation

 If there is more time, I would like to add more algorithm demo to this project.
 Like: sorting algorithms.